Trustpilot

 CPDs : 4

-This introductory course has everything a Pilates teacher or fitness professional needs to know about Osteoporosis.
-The majority of us already have osteoporotic clients in our regular sessions – so this training is how to recognise their issues and adapt appropriately for them in a mixed group setting.
+Everything a Pilates teacher or fitness professional needs to know about osteoporosis can be learned in this introductory course.
+The majority of us already have osteoporotic clients in our regular sessions, so this training shows how to recognise their issues and adapt appropriately for them in a mixed group setting.

-You will learn in over 4 hours of lectures with Cherry Baker who gives you the most up to date research in an easily digestible fashion.
+In over four hours of lectures, Cherry Baker gives you the most up-to-date research in an easily digestible fashion.
 There are also 13 practical sessions covering:

 • 4x seated older adults